MAXDeliveryNG/slideview/README.md

 |reverseSlide|If `true`, the SlideView is reversed | `false` |
 |buttonImageDisabled| The drawable to be used as the button image when the SlideView is disabled| the default drawable|

-###### Note: All color attributes can be raplaced with a `ColorStateList` so the SlideView can use the appropriate colors for the enabled and disabled states.
+Note: All color attributes can be replaced with a `ColorStateList` so the SlideView can use the appropriate colors for the enabled and disabled states.
 See the sample module for examples.

 ### Listening for slide actions on the SlideView